ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

     /* Info specific for a task. */ opaque task_info<1..2^8-1>;

-    /* A list of URLs relative to which an aggregator's API endpoints */ /* can be found. */
+    /* A list of URLs relative to which an aggregator's API endpoints can be found. */
     Url aggregator_endpoints<1..2^16-1>; // Defined in I-D.draft-ietf-ppm-dap-02

-    /* This determines the query type for batch selection and the */ /* properties that all batches for this task must have. */ QueryConfig query_config; // Defined in I-D.draft-ietf-ppm-dap-02
+    /* This determines the query type for batch selection and the */ /* properties that all batches for this task must have.
+Defined in I-D.draft-ietf-ppm-dap-02. */ QueryConfig query_config;

     /* The maximum number of times a batch of reports may be queried */ /* by the Collector. */
     uint16 max_batch_lifetime;

-    /* Time up to which clients are allowed to upload to this task. */ /* See https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/pull/304 */
+    /* Time up to which Clients are allowed to upload to this task. */ /* See https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/pull/304 */
     Time task_expiration; // Defined in I-D.draft-ietf-ppm-dap-02